3D printing used to be an expensive craft which would set you back several hundred dollars just to get started.

 There are many new learning possibilities with 3D printing, such as seeing actual designs from the computer come to something real and physical.

 Being able to interact with the finished product and show people what you’ve created is a special kind of opportunity for children out there.

-3D printing isn’t the easiest thing to learn, but once you do learn it you can bet you’ll come out better at critical thinking and problem solving.
+3D printing isn’t the easiest thing to learn, but once you do learn it you can bet you’ll come out better at critical thinking and problem-solving.

 It is an activity that really trains your logic and brain power as well as the creative mind.
 Being able to 3D print objects of complex shapes and sizes has the effect of creating innovation and the possibilities that students can create are never ending.

 Universities in many places now have 3D printers for students to use at their own leisure.
-In the future, more and more universities and organisations will adopt this, so give your children the opportunity to start early and be the top of the class!
+In the future, more and more universities and organizations will adopt this, so give your children the opportunity to start early and be the top of the class!

 According to Science Direct, with a global adoption of the additive manufacturing process (3D printing), we could reduce global energy use by 27% in the year 2050.

 The nature of 3D printing means that there is little to no waste because the material is being added to the final product compared to traditional methods of manufacturing, which takes away from a bigger object to make the final product.

 Traditional manufacturing lends itself more to larger objects and high volume, while additive manufacturing is more suited to specialist smaller, intricate parts.

 In many cases, additive manufacturing won’t be feasible for demands in production as supply won’t be able to keep up.